-Failure to obtain suitable receipts for purchases and to be returned in the timeline stated will result in the card being cancelled.
+Failure to obtain suitable receipts for purchases and to code the expenditure in the timeline stated will result in the card being cancelled.

-Cards must be returned to the S.151 Officer 30 days prior to the Officer leaving the Council.
+Cards must be returned to the S.151 Officer 30 days prior to the officer leaving the council.